danielsaidi/website_danielsaidi/_posts/2020/2020-06-06-swiftui-sheets.md

 With these new tools at our disposal, we can present sheets in a much easier way.

-First, create a `@State` property in any view that should be able to present sheets:
+First, create a context property in any view that should be able to present sheets:

 ```swift
 @ObservedObject private var sheetContext = SheetContext()
 ```

-then add a `SheetContext` specific view modifier to the view:
+then add a `sheet` modifier to the view:

 ```swift
 .sheet(context: sheetContext)
 ```

-You can now present any view and `SheetProvider` as a sheet, for instance the `AppSheet`:
+You can now present any `SheetProvider` as a sheet, for instance `AppSheet`:

 ```swift
 sheetContext.present(AppSheet.settings)